When it comes to population health, the numbers are seldom kind to the people of Southeast Missouri.

 Each year, the Robert Wood Johnson Foundation and the University of Wisconsin’s Public Health Institute publish a national study ranking counties by both risk factors and health outcomes.
 Most years, Missouri’s Southeastern counties make up the state’s bottom quartile.

 Social, environmental and economic factors contribute to a population’s health, but in many cases, the first hurdle to adequate care is proximity.
 Less than two percent of new physicians elect to serve in rural areas over urban markets and for some rural populations, the nearest doctor is simply too far away.
-It’s a problem nurse practitioner Amy Watkins sees frequently among her patients at Charleston Family Care in Charleston, Missouri.
+It’s a problem nurse practitioner Amy Watkins, MSN, FNP-C sees frequently among her patients at Ferguson Medical Group – Charleston in Charleston, Missouri.
 Many of the medical specialties and services her patients need are available in Cape Girardeau, and the 45-minute drive to get there can be prohibitive.

 “In this area, there are a lot of people who don’t have reliable transportation,” she said.
 “So having someone to care for them locally, that’s a huge deal.”